Healthcare. Where we began. Imaging.

 Traditional sizing systems are built around a single average fit model… ignoring the real-world variety of body shapes within any given size category.
 3dMD customer teams are actively addressing this by capturing real-world body type variations across size, age, ethnic background, and mobility categories and population samples with meaningful ethnic and age diversity.

 3dMD systems deliver precise, real-world anatomical 3D shape and size data efficiently and without physical contact… optimizing the subject workflow from recruitment through to data output.
-Whether the application is safety gear, footwear, performance sportswear, uniforms, seating, or on-demand apparel production, 3dMD captures the individual’s full dynamics and anatomical 3D geometry at the accuracy levels that legacy sizing systems, traditional measurement methods, and parametric model-dependent approaches simply cannot match.
+Whether the application is safety gear, footwear, performance sportswear, uniforms, seating, or on-demand apparel production, 3dMD captures the individual’s full dynamics and anatomical 3D geometry at the accuracy levels that legacy sizing systems, traditional measurement methods, static-3D scanning, and parametric model-dependent approaches simply cannot match.

 XR | AR | VR.
 Training.